Skip to content

 People living in the states can support a romanticized independence, confident that they will not directly experience any of the losses it would entail.

-The majority of Puerto Ricans who live in the fifty states also support statehood.
-By moving to a state, they have essentially chosen statehood with their feet, and, given the ease of visa-free movement, continue to choose statehood every day.
 Some Puerto Ricans, such as Bronx Congressman Ritchie Torres (D-NY), who represents one of the largest Puerto Rican populations in the country, take issue with what Torres has called a “privilege of denying Puerto Ricans the rights” that are enjoyed stateside.

 “If the people of Puerto Rico want to be independent, that means there is no special treatment and no special benefits,” said Rep. Tom Tiffany (R-WI) in a congressional hearing in 2022.